Unit 5 solar project estimated to save $2M over 25 years

 Representatives of Farnsworth Group, Clean Energy Design Group and Halo Solar proposed at the board meeting adding solar panels to three Unit 5 properties.

+Joe Adelman, executive director of operations at Unit 5, said the district was approached a year ago about exploring solar energy.
+Since then, Adelman said he has been investigating the best possible location and circumstances.

-Wes Ernst, CEO of Halo Solar, said two arrays would be installed on the roof of Northpoint Elementary School in Bloomington, one would be on the roof of a bus barn along with a ground-mounted display and one would be on the roof of a district warehouse.
+Wes Ernst, CEO of Halo Solar out of Goodfield, said two arrays would be installed on the roof of Northpoint Elementary School in Bloomington; one would be on the roof of a bus barn, along with a ground-mounted display; and one would be on the roof of a district warehouse.

-Between the four systems, Ernst estimated that the district would save $2 million in utility costs.
+Among the four systems, Ernst estimated the district would save $2 million in utility costs.
 Any installation or maintenance costs would not come out of the district's pocket, he added.

 Because a fire recently occurred on the